On-Page SEO

 Trending topics

-Trending searches are search queries that suddenly spike in popularity due to a specific event or trend.
+Trending searches are queries that suddenly become very popular due to a specific event or viral trend.

-Even if a search term hasn't gained long-term popularity, it can still appear as a suggestion in Autocomplete if many people are searching for it at the same time.
+Even if a search term was not common before, it can still show up in Autocomplete suggestions if large numbers of people start searching for it at the same time.

-For instance, if a video of a cat doing something funny goes viral, people may start searching for related terms such as "funny cat videos" or "cat fails" in large numbers.
+For example, if a funny cat video goes viral, searches may spike for terms like "funny cat videos" or "cat fails".

-This is because Autocomplete recognizes the current trend and suggests the most relevant search terms to users based on their search history and location.
+Autocomplete detects these rising trends and suggests the currently hot search terms to users, based on their search history and location.

-However, as the trend fades and fewer people continue to search for these terms, they may eventually drop out of Autocomplete suggestions and be replaced by other more relevant or popular search queries
+However, as the trend dies down and fewer people search for those terms, they may disappear from Autocomplete suggestions.
+They are replaced by other more relevant or popular search queries

 Your search history